adamcrawley/fanatec-pedal-emulator-vrs/README.md

 # fanatec-pedal-emulator-vrs

 This is a modified version of fanatec-pedal-emulator by GeekyDeaks to read VRS DirectForce Pro Pedals instead of the HE Sprint pedals.
+I am using this with my CS DD+ on PS5, but it should also work on Xbox and with other Fanatec wheelbases.

-Small golang HID to UART proxy
+Small golang HID to UART proxy.

-Allows a set of USB pedals to be proxied to a Fanatec wheelbase and therefore be used on console if the wheelbase supports it
+Allows a set of USB pedals to be proxied to a Fanatec wheelbase and therefore be used on console if the wheelbase supports it.

 # Setup